reecewayt/llm-assisted-design-portfolio/cnn_benchmarks/README.md

 # CNN Benchmarking Tool

-This project provides a tool for benchmarking the inference performance of Convolutional Neural Networks (CNNs).
+This project provides a few scripts for benchmarking the inference performance of Convolutional Neural Networks (CNNs).
 Currently, it supports benchmarking AlexNet on the ImageNet dataset.
-For more details and long form context, please see the accompanying wiki page. [!TODO:].
+For more details and long form context, please see the accompanying [wiki page](https://github.com/reecewayt/llm-assisted-design-portfolio/wiki/AlexNetBenchmarking).
 I've chosen AlexNet because of its simple architecture, and ImageNet because the pretrained model through pytorch was trained on this dataset.
-Hence, this project is more concerned with inference benchmarking than training for other datasets.

 ## Project Structure